emw8105/op-systems/Project1/README.md

 1. javac CPU.java Memory.java

-2. java CPU (name of file as a string).txt (interrupt timer amount as an integer)
+2. java (name of file as a string).txt (interrupt timer amount as an integer)

-Example: java CPU sample1.txt 30
+Example: java CPU.java sample1.txt 30